Frequently Asked Questions (FAQ)

 Do students have access to simulation labs?

 Yes.
-We have a simulation lab with six manikins, including medium and high fidelity human patient simulators.
+We have a simulation lab with six manikins including medium and high fidelity human patient simulators.
 We incorporate simulation throughout the program and have an open lab which is accessible to all nursing students.
+Our students learn how to coordinate and run simulation scenarios as educators and leaders.

 What is the cost of the program?